questdb/py-questdb-client/docs/sender.rst

 --------------

-You can append as many rows as you like by calling the :func:`questdb.ingress.Sender.row` method.
-The full method arguments are documented in the :func:`questdb.ingress.Buffer.row` method.
+You can append as many rows as you like by calling the :func:`Sender.row <questdb.ingress.Sender.row>` method.
+The full method arguments are documented in the :func:`Buffer.row <questdb.ingress.Buffer.row>` method.

 Appending Pandas Dataframes
 ---------------------------